-The International Students Association of Paris 1 (ISAP1) help international students become more integrated at the university.
-The association runs a buddy system with regular activities organised for participants, including many cultural visits.
+Some student societies help international students become more integrated at the university by running a buddy system with regular activities organised for participants, including many cultural visits.
 You are welcome to attend these events all throughout the year, whether or not you are an exchange student, staying for a semester, a year, or more.